 Q. How do you work to keep your grandfather’s legacy alive?

 A. My father founded Rube Goldberg Inc. almost 30 years ago as a way to preserve and license Rube’s work and a means through which to organize, manage, and grow the competitions.
 A decade ago, when my father died, the mantle of all this landed in my lap.
 My father had always wanted to get me involved, but I was very reluctant and had my own career (as a fashion designer) not to mention raising two children of my own that took priority.
 But when he died, I inherited the Abrams book deal as my father had agreed to do a coffee table book on the work of this father.
 I wanted to honor my father’s wishes to have this book published and instinctively, I knew it would be the foundation upon which I would build whatever was to become of Rube’s legacy.
 After immersing myself in the archive, ideas began to flow: a feature film, a toy line, an amusement park ride, from board games to digital games, books and calendars, apparel and home accessories, the sky’s the limit!
 That’s the for-profit branding side, but my heart sits squarely with the kids and the competitions.
-Last year we were finally designated a 501c3 non-profit as STEM education is our priority.
+In 2015, we were finally designated a 501c3 non-profit as STEM education is our priority.

 Q. What’s your favorite part of the contests RGI holds for students each year?